Remembering the past of Beloit

 Beloit has a long history of creating tasty snacks and is now home to several innovative food companies such as Frito-Lay, Kerry, Hormel and Kettle Foods.

-The cheesy snack became so popular, the company ran another flaker just for the production of Korn Kurls.
+This cheesy snack became so popular, the company ran another flaker just for the production of Korn Kurls.
 By 1946 one of the founders of the Flakall Corporation had formed the Adams Corporation and commercialized Korn Kurls.
 The Frito-Lay plant in Beloit now ships truckloads of these and other tasty snacks all over the country.

 Learn More About Beloit’s Rich History